 Our response to best support freshwater ecosystems and benefits they deliver for nature, society and economy

 In 2018, the European Commission launched an evaluation (known as a "fitness check") of EU water legislation.
 This included a public consulation.
-It was seeking as many views as possible from the public on how important freshwater ecosystems are, whether the EU legislation caused a shift towards sustainable water management, and has led to improvements in the health of water bodies.
-The online consultation on the EU Water Framework Directive was launched on 17 September 2018 and all citizens and the wider community of stakeholders are asked to express their views.
+It was seeking as many views as possible from the public on how important freshwater ecosystems are, whether the EU legislation had caused a shift towards sustainable water management, and had led to improvements in the health of water bodies.
+The online consultation on the EU Water Framework Directive was launched on 17 September 2018 and all citizens and the wider community of stakeholders were asked to express their views.
 It closed on 13 March 2019.

-We would like to suggest the following answers to the questions referring to the Water Framework Directive (WFD) and its two daughter directives, the Groundwater Directive and the Environmental Quality Standards Directive (also known as the Priority Substances Directive), as they represent the basic framework for the sustainable management of water in Europe.
-Moreover, many EU governments and sectors with vested economic interests want to weaken the WFD.
-Our suggested response should ensure that this revolutionary law is kept strong and able to continue to enable a paradigm shift towards sustainable water management across the EU.
+As Living Rivers Europe, we suggested the following answers to the questions referring to the Water Framework Directive (WFD) and its two daughter directives, the Groundwater Directive and the Environmental Quality Standards Directive (also known as the Priority Substances Directive), as they represent the basic framework for the sustainable management of water in Europe.
+Moreover, many EU governments and sectors with vested economic interests wanted to weaken the WFD.

 Part I – General public questionnaire